andreasabel/agda-scope/notes/agdaShadowing.md

       ::= 'private'                -- not exported
         | 'public'                 -- exported
 ```
-The access modifier _a_ in module definitions defaults to `public`,
+The access modifier _a_ defaults to `public` in module definitions,
-and in imports to `private`.
+and to `private` in imports.
 In Agda's concrete syntax, access
-modifiers are only present when diverting from the default.
+modifiers are only present when diverging from the default.

 Module references _q_ such as in the `open` statement are always
 _relative_ to the current point of view.